Healthy Homes Assessment Tamatea

 What We Do

-As building inspectors we take on all components associated with specialist home examinations.
-We are here to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we take on all issues associated with specialist home examinations.
+We’re here to ensure that you make the best decision when buying your next home.

-We offer a wide range of services to ensure you are completely informed of the condition of any property you could be thinking of buying or selling and also other solutions.
+We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you may be considering buying or selling along with other solutions.

-We do not just collaborate with you, but we also work with important clients such as the local authorities, banks, and insurance firms.
-They seem to are pleased with their peace of mind provided, due to the details that we provide in our reports of building inspections.
+Not only do we work with you but we also have large clients including local councils, banks, and insurance firms.
+They seem to appreciate our peace of mind provided, by the data contained included in our reports on building inspections.

-With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues that may be found.
-Because of our detailed report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology which includes digital photos in your document, you can actually see any problems that might be found.
+Thanks to our detailed reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports